 - She made the difficult decision to retire her jerseys and skates.
 She then transferred from her hometown of Minneapolis to St. Cloud State University.

 - She fell in love with broadcast journalism when she enrolled at St. Cloud State University.
-During that time, she worked for the Husky Hockey Men’s and Women’s teams.
-She was in her first year as a Rink Side Reporter at the time.
+She worked for the Husky Hockey Men’s and Women’s teams during that time.
+She was in her first year as a Rink Side Reporter.

-- Her work as an in-studio host for St. Cloud Hockey was well-received, and she was part of an award-winning student crew at the time.
+- Her work as an in-studio host for St. Cloud Hockey was well-received, and she was part of an award-winning student crew.
 Husky Productions was the company.
 Fox Sports North broadcasted the games.